 This post may contain affiliate links.

 Years ago, when my babies were actual babies, I decided to create a special count down to Christmas.
+I created a list of the best Advent activities for families so that we would always have something fun to do while we wait for Christmas.

 Make hot cocoa and drive around to look at lights – Make sure you give your kids cups with lids!